Taoti/nationals-philanthropies-wp/web/wp-content/plugins/tracking-code-manager/readme.txt

 6. Tracking code manager is also as a metabox in your posts/pages (you can remove by settings)

 == Changelog ==

+= 2.0.3 =
+*Release Date - 2021-07-22*

+* IWP-50 Enable change of priority in placement of scripts.
+Add priority setting to admin settings page.
+* IWP-273 Position code at the beginning of the body instead of the end.

+= 2.0.2 =
+*Release Date - 2021-06-17*

+* IWP-225 Fix PHP 8 Warning

 = 2.0.1 =
 *Release Date - 2021-03-10*